zhuweix/methylFracAnalyzer/README.md

 -R --resourcefile: The path to the resource toml file.
 The resource toml file for the provided resource files is `config/resource.toml`.

 ## Installation
 This software is written in Python 3.12.
 The required packages are in pyproject.toml file.
-The users could install the required packages using the following command:
+The users could install the required packages using the following command using hatchling backend:
 ```
-# optional: upgrade setuptools and whell
+# optional: install and upgrade build setuptools and whell
-pip install --upgrade pip setuptools wheel
+pip install --upgrade build pip setuptools wheel

 git clone https://github.com/zhuweix/methylFracAnalyzer.git